aglyoda/Plain_Playwright_UI_E2E_Testing/README.md

 # How to use this Framework (HOWs)

-> Step 01: Open this repositary in VSCode., and run the following command:
+> Step 01: Open this repository in VSCode., and run the following command:

 ```sh
 npm install